YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: Privacy Analysis

-Surprisal is measured in bits, and the higher the surprisal the more unique an event is.
-Something that is certain has no surprisal (0 bits), flipping a fair coin is associated with 1 bit of surprisal, winning the lottery is associated with 24 bits of surprisal.
-In our case, higher surprisal of a user's reporting data means the user can be uniquely identified easier.
+\point{Background on Information Theory:} In information theory, given an event $E$ with probability $P(E)$, surprisal is $I(E) = -\log_2{(P(E))}$, and is measured in bits; the higher the surprisal the more unique an event is.
+Something that is certain has no surprisal (0 bits); flipping a fair coin is associated with 1 bit of surprisal; winning the lottery has 24 bits of surprisal.
+In our case, higher surprisal of a user's reporting data means they can be uniquely identified easier.

-If the said event E is dependent on $N$ independent attributes or features ($i \in N$), then the overall probability of the event $P(E)$ can be broken down and expressed as:
+If the said event E is dependent on $N$ independent attributes or features ($i \in N$), then the overall probability of $P(E)$ can be expressed as:

-If we assume that each feature $i$ has different discrete classes, and they are equally likely to appear (i.e., they are governed by a uniform distribution), then every feature $i$ has a probability:
+If we assume that each feature $i$ has different discrete classes, and they are equally likely to appear (i.e., they are governed by a uniform distribution), then every feature $i$ has a probability $p_i=1/{\#}\ {of}\ {distinct}\ {classes}\ {of}\ {feature}\ i$.

+\point{Uniqueness using Uniform Distributions:} Under the assumption of a uniform distribution of classes of features (Eq.~\ref{eq:uniform}), all the combinations of features have the same probability to occur.
+This assumption allows us to study the problem of data reporting and define baselines of features and their classes to be reported.

 In a more realistic scenario, an event $E$, or in our case experimental setup $E$ (that dictates specific class for each of the features), is dependent on $N$ independent features that are governed by real distributions.
 Thus, the above probabilities are not equal for all classes of a given feature.
-Instead, for class $j$ of feature $i$ we have:

-where $PDF_i()$ is the real (or observed) probability distribution function of feature $i$, and $PDF_i(E_{ij})$ is the probability returned by this function for the event $E$ to occur at class $j$ of this feature $i$, $E_{ij}$ (\ie the particular level or class that the experimental setup takes ($j$) for the feature $i$).
+Instead, for class $j$ of feature $i$ we have $p_{ij}=PDF_i(E_{ij})$, where $PDF_i()$ is the real (or observed) probability distribution function of feature $i$, and $PDF_i(E_{ij})$ is the probability returned by this function for the event $E$ to occur at class $j$ of this feature $i$, $E_{ij}$ (\ie the particular level or class that the experimental setup takes ($j$) for the feature $i$).
 For example, feature $i$ could be the time of day, and the different classes of this feature could be the 24 hours available ($j$).
-Then, the probability of an ad to be detected at the 11am slot, is given by the $PDF_{i=time\ of\ day}(E_{ij=11am})$.
+Then, the probability of an ad to be detected at the 11am slot, is given by the $PDF_{i=\textrm{time of day}}(E_{ij=11am})$.

-To compute the overall $P(E)$ for a specific combination of features and classes, we need to take into account all such features $i \in N$ and classes $j$:
+We can compute overall $P(E)$ for a specific combination of features $i \in N$ and classes $j$:

 where: $E$ = the experimental setup of interest, comprised of a selected class $j$, for each feature $E_i$, $PDF_i(E_{ij})$ = probability of $E$ to occur, as computed from the PDF of feature $i$ for its class $j$, $P(E)$ = overall probability of $E$ to occur.